tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 #### Step 2: Enable Event Hub output for VM watch

 For each Event Hub authentication method, you will need to combine both the common and authentication specific parameter settings.
-Instructions are given below for each authentication scenario. **To apply the such config to VM/VMSS, specify the setting JSON as VM extension settings via CLI/PowerShell/ARM template.
-See [Install VM watch (preview)](/azure/virtual-machines/install-vm-watch?tabs=cli-1%2Ccli-2) for details.** NOT SURE WHAT THIS MEANS
+Instructions are given below for each authentication scenario.
+To apply this to Virtual Machines and Virtual Machine Scale Sets, specify the following settings within `vmWatchSettings` in the JSON configurations.
+See Configure VM watch `<insert link to configure vm watch page>` for instructions on how to access `vmWatchSettings` using [ARM template](/azure/azure-resource-manager/templates/), [AZ CLI](/cli/azure/) or [Powershell](/powershell/).

 ##### Common parameters for authentication methods